f-squirrel/mrcond/mrcond/README.md

 Prometheus metrics are exposed at `http://localhost:3000/metrics` for monitoring and observability.

+## Credits

+This tool is inspired by [mongodb-nats-connector](https://github.com/damianiandrea/mongodb-nats-connector).

 ## License

 Licensed under the MIT License.
 See the main repository for details.